MrfksIv/scrape-service/readme.md

 good chance he will be there.

 #### What do you believe is the marital status of Robert?
 (BONUS)
-He was at kids place on 13.01.2020 so one could assume that probably he is or has been married.
+He was at a  kids place on 13.01.2020 so one could assume that probably he is or has been married.

 #### What other intel could you infer about John and Robert?
 (BONUS)
 John supports PaphosFC while Robert supports Omonoia (match details [here](https://www.worldfootball.net/schedule/cyp-first-division-2019-2020-spieltag/16/))